 A: Yes.
 Students who are homeschooled may not elect the ROCO Option, as they do not receive grades in the same way that students who attend high schools do.
 Home schooled students are required to submit SAT/ACT scores.
 Also, international students must submit their TOEFL scores to be considered for admission.

-Q: Will students who elect the ROCO option still be eligible for Merit Scholarships or admissions to the Honors Program?
+Q: Will students who elect the ROCO option still be eligible for Merit Scholarships?

-A: Yes, if you apply to Rosemont using the ROCO Option, you are still eligible for the Honors Program and for merit-based scholarships.
-Choosing not to submit SAT/ACT scores will not impact these decisions in any way.
+A: Yes, if you apply to Rosemont using the ROCO Option, you are still eligible for merit-based scholarships.
+Choosing not to submit SAT/ACT scores will not impact this decision in any way.
 Your high school profile is considered when we make scholarship awards.

 If necessary, to assist with the awarding of merit-based scholarships, high school grade point averages may be recalculated (on a 4.0 scale) to include only academic high school course work